Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 (modular-verification)=
 ## Modular verification

-Especially for large code bases, but also for instance when there are parts with particularly complex behavior, it helps to modularize the verification process.
+Often it is useful to break a complex problem into simpler subproblems; this process is called modularization.
-In the following we elaborate on modularization techniques that can help preventing timeouts.
+You can modularize a verification problem by first proving a property about a complex piece of code (such as a library or a method) and then using that property to summarize the complex code.
+In the following we elaborate on modularization techniques that can help with timeout prevention.

 ### "Sanity" rules